AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/freeform-table/freeform-table-hyperlinks.md

 ## Edit hyperlinks

-You can edit hyperlinks that have been created for dimension items in a freeform table.
+You can edit hyperlinks that have been created on dimensions or dimension items in a freeform table.

 1. In a freeform table in Analysis Workspace, do one of the following: